jedahan/collections-api/Readme.md

-Here is the beginnings of an front-end api.
-It scrapes from the met museum's [collections][1] website.
+Here is an api built off the metropolitan museum's [collections][1] website.

     npm install
     npm start